RichmondRamil/shadcn-components/README.md

 ## 🐻 How to Create Global-State Variables Using Zustand

-_1. First create a store_
+- First create a store

   Your store is a hook!
 You can put anything in it: primitives, objects, functions.
 The set function merges state.

 ```typescript
 import { create } from 'zustand';